Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 #### Step 2: Modified the generated code

 1. Open the generated project (.csproj) in Visual Studio, and save the solution.
-1. Add the `Microsoft.Identity.Web.csproj` project which is located at the root of this sample repo, to your solution (**Add Existing Project ...**).
-It's used to simplify signing-in and, in the next tutorial phases, to get a token.
-1. Add a reference from your newly generated project to `Microsoft.Identity.Web` (right click on the **Dependencies** node under your new project, and choose **Add Reference ...**, and then in the projects tab find the `Microsoft.Identity.Web` project)
+1. Add reference from your newly generated project to the `Microsoft.Identity.Web` NuGet package.

 1. Open the **Startup.cs** file and: